bpb27/rewa/NOTES.md

 # TODO

+- more leaderboard: production companies, generes (rewa only? will be a lot), oscar actors, oscar directors

+- look for name extraction lib to get oscar links for writers and others

 - table element text should be selectable for easy copy/pasting

 - since DB is read-only at production time, the file can be bundled w/ deployments